Tárgy hivatalos adatlapja:

 Missed Assignments Information

 The unsatisfactory Midterm Test can be substituted only one occasion.
 Throughout the semester there are 5 Control Tests and 13 Entrance Tests (some of them can be cancelled), none of these tests can be retaken.
-The Project Assignment can be substituted till the end of the replacement week (12.00 a.m. on the lecture day of the replacement week).
+The Project Assignment should be submitted before the end of tuition period.
+Late submission of Project Assignment is allowed till 12.00 a.m. on the lecture day of the replacement week.
 In this case the student must pay extra processing fee to the University.
 Please note that only such Projects can be resubmitted, which were not accepted because of the operational failure or documentation shortcomings.

 Texbooks and Weblinks

 - Стивен Прата "Язык программирования С++. Лекции и упражнения", 6 издание, 2015.

 - Bjarne Stroustrup "The C++ Programming Language", Addison-Wesley, 1997 (3rd edition), 2013 (4th edition).
 Available in many languages.